 In this paper, we assume that each element of $\text{vec}(\bm{B}_i)$, labeled $b_{ij}$, features a normally distributed prior,

-for $j=1,\dots, k=P M^2 (N-1)$ and $i=1,\dots,N$. $\xi_i$ denotes a country-specific global scaling parameter that pushes all elements in $\bm{B}_i$ (or equivalently $\bm{B}_{ip}$ for all $p$) to zero, effectively shutting off DIs between a given country and all remaining countries, if necessary.
-Overall shrinkage is then driven by the hyperparameters $\mathfrak{c}_0, \mathfrak{c}_1$, with small values for both translating into heavy overall shrinkage.
+for $j=1,\dots, k=P M^2 (N-1)$ and $i=1,\dots,N$. $\xi_i$ denotes a country-specific global scaling parameter that pushes all elements in $\bm{B}_i$ (or equivalently $\bm{B}_{ip}$ for all $p$) to zero, shutting off DIs between a given country and all remaining countries, if necessary.
+Overall shrinkage is driven by the hyperparameters $\mathfrak{c}_0, \mathfrak{c}_1$, with small values translating into heavy shrinkage.

 Since shutting of all DIs within a given country would be overly restrictive, we introduce a set of local scaling parameters $\tau^2_{ij}$.
 The local scaling parameters allow for non-zero $b_{ij}$'s, even in the presence of strong global shrinkage due to a heavy tailed marginal prior (see \autoref{eq:margprior}), with excess kurtosis depending on $\vartheta_i$.
 This enables flexible selection of restrictions of the form whether country $i$'s output depends on country $c$'s lagged output while turning off dependencies between output in country $i$ and, for instance, lagged interest rates in country $c$.
 We set $\mathfrak{c}_0=\mathfrak{c}_1=0.01$ and $\vartheta_i=0.1$.
 Both hyperparameter values are based on evidence in \cite{Huber2017}, who integrate out $\vartheta_i$ in a Bayesian fashion and find values between $0.1$ to $0.3$, depending on the size of the model involved.